ansonng168/Physics-77-Final-Project/README.md

 4. bayesian.py:
    This script performs a Bayesian analysis of mass spectrum data, comparing background-only and signal-plus-background models using Dynesty for nested sampling.
 To use, run the script, provide a CSV file with observed mass spectrum data, and it will output the results along with plots of the fit and posterior distributions for both models.

+5. comparision.py:
+   This script compares the frequentist results with the Bayesian results.
+It is used in datacomparision.py.

+6. datacomparision.py:
+   This script batch-processes all simulated datasets (dataset_L*.csv) and summarizes the results of the frequentist and Bayesian analyses.
+For each luminosity, it calls the compare function to extract the local and global significances, Bayesian evidences, and the posterior probability of the background-only hypothesis.
+The results are collected into a single table and saved as summary_results.csv, allowing easy comparison of statistical sensitivity as a function of integrated luminosity.